brianhie/scanorama/README.md

 gene_1	10	10
 gene_2	20	20
 ```
 The second is a sparse matrix format used by 10X Genomics (example [here](http://cf.10xgenomics.com/samples/cell-exp/1.1.0/293t/293t_filtered_gene_bc_matrices.tar.gz)).
-This format has a directory where one file has a list of gene names (`genes.tsv`), one file has a list of cells (`barcodes.tsv`), and one file has a list of the nonzero transcript counts at certain gene/cell coordinates (`matrix.mtx`).
+This format has a directory where one file has a list of gene names (`genes.tsv`) and one file has a list of the nonzero transcript counts at certain gene/cell coordinates (`matrix.mtx`).

 To ensure a consistent data format, Scanorama first processes these raw files and saves them in numpy archive files.
 To generate these files, run the command:
 ```